AutodeskGames/stingray-docs/source/sdk_help/extend_editor/plugin_extensions.md

 -	`events` register your plug-in to listen for editor events with a given name, and to carry out an action or a set of actions when that event happens.
 See ~{ Respond to an editor event }~ for configuration instructions, and ~{ Emit and handle editor events }~ for more background about events.

+-	`views` give names to custom UI panels and dialogs that your plug-in adds to Stingray.
+You can then open these named views from other extensions in your plugin (e.g. from menu items), or even from other plug-ins.
+See ~{ Create a named panel or dialog }~.

+-	`viewports` help you integrate an engine viewport into your plug-in's views and panels, like the ones you see in the **Level Viewport** or the **Asset Preview**.
+See ~{ Create a custom engine viewport }~.

 Every plug-in needs to have at least one of these extensions.
 There is no limit to the number of extensions that a plug-in can have.

 ## Configuring extensions